Rajan-Dhital/Multiview-Mirror-Based-Camera-Calibration/README.md

 # Camera-calibration-of-the-reflected-images
+Single reflected images are first flipped to undo the reflection.
-Modification of matlab camera calibration for reflected checkerboard images.
+Modification of matlab camera calibration for backside checkerboard images.